Execute a Free Illinois Probation Search (Information Lookup)

 Phone: (630)-232-5805

-Search for Individuals on Parole in Illinois
+Search for Details About Individuals on Parole in IL

 The tool can search for records based on last name, IDOC number or birth date and will bring up a list of matching or similar results.
 Clicking on each result will bring up a mugshot (if available), a description of their physical profile, scars, marks and tattoos, sentencing information and other details.